josdejong/mathjs/poly/read.md

 ===============
 **Syntax:**    _denominator(expr [, obj] )_

-Get a denominator with near canonical polynomial
+Get a denominator with near canonical polynomial from a rationalizable expression.
+Uses
-from a rationalizable expression
+directly the _rationalize_ function

 **Parameters**
 `expr` - string or tree expression _(input)_